Frequently Asked Questions

 What are the main steps in the PLAR process?

-- Submit Application and complete assessment: Challenge Examinations; or Portfolio Submissions
+- Submit application and complete assessment: challenge examinations; or

 Which Flex PharmD Program courses are eligible for PLAR credit?

 - Didactic Course Challenges: PHRM 451, 453, and 454

 - Advanced Pharmacy Practice Experiences (APPE): PHRM 491 – 496

 The maximum credit that you can attain through PLAR is 50% of the overall credits in the Flex PharmD Program.
 A maximum of 12 weeks of the 26 weeks APPE can be challenged through PLAR.
 All students are required to complete 14 weeks of APPE to be eligible for Program completion.

 What is the difference between a Challenge Examination, Abbreviated Portfolio Assessment and Full Portfolio Assessment?

 A challenge examination is an assessment option available for didactic course challenges only.
 This can be completed as a written or oral examination or a performance assessment such as skills demonstration depending on the course and its learning outcomes.

 An abbreviated portfolio assessment is an option available for either PHRM 454 or APPE challenges.
 This option is only available if you have completed an approved residency within the last five years, hold an in-date post-licensure certification or prescribing privilege or have earned an additional degree from Canada/USA.
 Refer to Table 1 for more information.

 A full portfolio assessment is available for APPE challenges only, and only if an applicant has not met the maximum PLAR credit through another assessment option.
 The portfolio is a compilation of your prior learning and supporting evidence that demonstrate your skills and knowledge in relation to the specific learning outcomes for the APPE challenged.